LEEDv4 IAQ Testing – New Credit Highlights for IEQ

 - There must be a minimum of one test per.

 - The locations selected for testing must represent the worst-case zones where the highest concentrations of contaminants of concern are likely to accumulate.

 - For offices, retail, schools, hospitality, and multifamily residential projects, test areas no larger than 5,000 square feet (465 square meters).

-- For warehouses or large open spaces in other building types (e.g., ballrooms in hospitality, gymnasiums in schools), a limit of 50,000 square feet (4 654 square meters) may be If there is evidence that the air in the space is well mixed and sources of contaminants of concern are uniform, project teams may test a single location in that space.
+- For warehouses or large open spaces in other building types (e.g., ballrooms in hospitality, gymnasiums in schools), a limit of 50,000 square feet (4,654 square meters) may be used.
+If there is evidence that air in the space is well mixed and sources of contaminants of concern are uniform, project teams may test a single location in that space.

-- Determine whether the project includes spaces (e.g., offices, school classrooms, or multifamily residential units) that are identical in their construction, finishes, configuration, square footage, and HVAC Project teams may sample identical spaces by testing one in seven.
+- Determine whether the project includes spaces (e.g., offices, school classrooms, or multifamily residential units) that are identical in their construction, finishes, configuration, square footage, and HVAC.
+If so, project teams may sample identical spaces by testing one in seven.

 - If the one sampled space fails, all seven must be tested.
 This may lead to unexpected change orders.

 For those familiar with LEED IAQ Testing the changes in LEED v4 are not too substantial.
 The most significant change is likely to be the increased number of testing locations required for offices, retail, schools, hospitality, and multifamily residential projects.
 There is no better way to provide quality control over the design/build team than to perform verification testing after construction.
 When a team knows that IAQ testing will be performed, we have seen the designers and builders pay more close attention to IAQ details.
 While it’s not as robust as WELL Building Standard Verification Testing, we see LEED v4 IAQ testing as an important piece of the high-performance building puzzle.